springload/react-accessible-headings/README.md

 ### Detecting skipped headings

-`react-accessible-headings` tries to encourage correct heading levels by polling the DOM for accessibility errors.

-Errors reported are page-wide and not necessarily specific to `react-accessible-headings`.
+`react-accessible-headings` tries to encourage correct heading levels by polling the DOM for accessibility errors and printing errors to `console.error`.
+These errors are page-wide and not necessarily specific to `react-accessible-headings`.

-Enable this by using `setErrorLevel('development')`;

-**This only occurs during Development mode, not in Production**.

 There are two types of errors that are checked